 Refreshments are available at the Station Buffet, the Platform Grill and Hafod Eryri.
 A range of quality gifts can be purchased from the Copa Siop.
 The railway is accessible to wheelchair users with assistance.
 Advance notification is essential.

-Talyllyn Railway runs for seven and a quarter miles (11.8km) from Tywyn to Abergynolwyn and Nant Gwernol.
+Talyllyn Railway runs for 7 ¼ miles (11.8 km) from Tywyn to Abergynolwyn and Nant Gwernol.
 It passes Dolgoch Falls and visitors can enjoy forest walks at Nant Gwernol.
 The Narrow Gauge Railway Museum at Tywyn Wharf terminus illustrates the development of narrow gauge railways over 200 years.
 Note that only Tywyn Wharf and Abergynolwyn stations have easy access for coaches.
 Full provision is made for disabled passengers.
 Reduced rates are available for groups 15+.
 Refreshments are offered at King’s Licensed Café & Bistro at Tywyn Wharf and Quarryman's Tea Room at Abergynolwyn.
 'Steam and Cream' teas are a feature for parties of up to 30 with a typical Welsh cream tea.
 Drive a Steam Train experience, private charter trains and evening excursions combining catering services can all be booked.

 Vale of Rheidol Railway

-The Vale of Rheidol Railway runs for eleven and three quarter miles (19km) from Aberystwyth to Devil's Bridge and journey time is approximately one hour in each direction.
-Trains normally wait for 1 hour at Devil’s Bridge but visitors can choose to return on a later train.
+The Vale of Rheidol Railway runs for 11 ¾ miles (19 km) from Aberystwyth to Devil's Bridge and journey time is approximately one hour in each direction.
+Trains normally wait for one hour at Devil’s Bridge but visitors can choose to return on a later train.
 The terminus is adjacent to the national network station at Aberystwyth, and passengers have spectacular views of the wooded Rheidol Valley.
 At Devil's Bridge, there are walks to Mynach Falls, Devil's Punchbowl and Jacob's Ladder.

 Group rates 15+ are available and coach drivers have one free entry per party.